Magdalen Hsu-Li

-Magdalen Hsu-Li is a Chinese American singer-songwriter, painter, speaker, writer and cultural activist.
-She identifies herself as bisexual.
-She is a leader in the introduction of Asian-American pop music.
-The singer/songwriter demonstrates talents on acoustic piano, percussion, impromptu stand-up and theater.
-She additionally reads poetry and improvises musical performances.
+Magdalen Hsu-Li (born Rochelle Li; 1970) is a Chinese American singer-songwriter, painter, speaker, writer and cultural activist.
+She is also a Doctor of Acupuncture and Chinese Medicine.

 Biography

 Hsu-Li was born in the southern city of Martinsville, Virginia to Chinese immigrant parents.
 She began piano lessons at age 8 but was mainly interested in painting in her early years.
+She has spoken about growing up with Tourettes.

 She attended college at the Rhode Island School of Design where she won accolades including the Florence Leif Award for Excellence in Painting, the Talbot Rantoul Scholarship and the Chicago Institute of the Arts Oxbow Fellowship.
 After graduating, she moved to Seattle, Washington, and discovered a passion for music over visual art.
 She matriculated at the Cornish College of the Arts, where she studied classical music and jazz and won a music scholarship in 1995.
-In 2008 she graduated from Berklee College of Music with a degree in songwriting.
+In 2008, she graduated summa cum laude from Berklee College of Music with a Bachelor of Music.

 Performance and recordings

-She began public performances in 1996 and released her first album, Evolution, on her own Chickpop Records label in 1998.
+She began performing publicly in 1996 and released her first album, Evolution, on her own Chickpop Records label in 1998.
 Her second album, Fire, was released in 2001 and was named one of Performing Songwriter magazine's top 12 DIY albums of the year, and best producer at the Outvoice Music Awards.
 Her song "As I am" was included on Performing Songwriters ninth compilation album in 2003.
-Her third album, Smashing The Ceiling, was released and had performances by the drummer Matt Chamberlain, the violinist Eyvind Kang and the guitarist Timothy Young.
-After releasing Smashing The Ceiling" she graduated summa cum laude from Berklee College of Music with a Bachelor of Music in 2008.
-While attending Berklee she was a piano principal in the Songwriting Department, and a recipient of the Berklee Achievement Scholarship and Jack Maher Scholarship for Excellence in Songwriting.
+Her third album, Smashing The Ceiling, was released in 2005 and had performances by the drummer Matt Chamberlain, the violinist Eyvind Kang and the guitarist Timothy Young.
+While attending Berklee she was a piano principal in the songwriting Department, and a recipient of the Berklee Achievement Scholarship and Jack Maher Scholarship for Excellence in songwriting.
 She is a multi-instrumentalist who writes most of her songs and tours with her partner Greane.